bneedhamia/CurieBLEWeightMonitor/README.md

 # CurieBLEWeightMonitor
-Arduino/Genuino 101 (Curie) Sketch to continuously report my dog's weight using load sensors and Bluetooth Low Energy (BLE).
+An Arduino/Genuino 101 (Curie) Sketch to continuously report my dog's weight using load sensors and Bluetooth Low Energy (BLE), and a Node.js Raspberry Pi application to periodically read from the scale and write the data to a stream at http://data.sparkfun.com

 The scale sends the total weight on the scale (plywood top, bed, bed cover, and possibly the dog), as well as the weight measured by each of the 4 Load Sensors at the corners of the scale.
 This data should be sufficient to estimate whether the dog is in or out of the bed, how much the dog weighs,